chrisnair/TrailerBackerUpperRobot/README.md

-## HOW-to-RUN
+## Running the code
 The code in Online is responsible for running the server by which the app and Raspberry Pi communicate.
 Run `ServerStarter.java` to start the server.
 To start the truck/trailer control software, run `main.py`.
-Settings can be configured in `config.yml.` A client for video streaming from the onboard camera is provided in `client.py`.
+Settings can be configured in `config.yml`.
+A client for video streaming from the onboard camera is provided in `client.py`.

 ## Technologies Used
 Seeed Studio vehicle chassis.